 Going beyond the basic tool means experimenting with the Free Keyword Niche Finder.
 Sticking with the “content marketing” example, here are the results.

-The goal of this tool is to help you find a profitable niche.
+The goal of this keyword research tool is to help you find a profitable niche.
 In the event that you’ve yet to settle on a niche, it can give you the guidance you’re seeking.

 The more you use the many free tools by WordStream, the more intrigued you’ll become.